<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Happy young couple meeting with a broker in her office leaning over the desk to shake hands, view from behind the female agent-Oct-18-2024-05-43-21-0988-AM

-Retirement planning isn't a one-and-done activity.
-But it's not something you can put off forever.
+Retirement planning isn't a once-and-done activity.
+And it's not something you can put off forever.

 That's where The Retirement Group comes in.
 We've partnered with Wealth Enhancement to offer a wide range of retirement planning resources.
-With a qualified, competent, and caring advising team by your side, AT&T employees in the United States can make the most of what they've saved, and better plan for what they still need.
+With an experienced, dedicated, and caring advising team by your side, AT&T employees in the United States can make the most of what they've saved, and better plan for what they still need.

 Schedule a Call